 The last mystery concerning the Hittites, that unfortunately the tablets can’t tell us much about, is what ultimately happened to them.
 Not long after the Treaty of Kadesh, around the year 1200 BCE, the Hittites, along with many other developed civilizations in the region, simply vanished from the earth in what historians call the “Bronze Age Collapse.”

 Whether it was due to the rise of a mysterious group of conquerors, called the "Sea People", or some other cause that brought the Hittite empire down, we may never know.
-The area around Hattuša was resettled sporadically in the centuries following the fall of the Hittites, but no lasting civilization ever again took root, and the area remained largely uninhabited for centuries until French and German archeologists started their digging in the 19th century.
+The area around Hattuša was resettled sporadically in the centuries following the collapse, but no lasting civilization ever again took root.
+The area remained largely uninhabited for centuries until French and German archeologists started their digging in the 19th century.

-Radio Prague did a very good radio piece on Hrozný and the Hittites in 2009.
+Radio Prague produced a very good radio piece on Hrozný and the Hittites in 2009.
 Listen to it here.